 Currently, CCBHCs are paid a prospective per-beneficiary monthly rate.
 This rate is calculated on a provider-specific prospective cost basis for each CCBHC.
 As part of the renewal, we propose a modification to this approach, such that all CCBHCs are paid a single statewide permember monthly rate that is stratified by member eligibility groups (i.e. higher intensity groups would correspond with a higher monthly rate).
 These rates would be uniform for all CCBHC providers statewide and would be calculated based on actual CCBHC annual cost reports.
 This shift from provider-specific to statewide rates is intended to reflect the uniform service array that all CCBHCs would be expected to provide.
 It also is intended to create incentives for individual CCBHCs to achieve efficiencies, while continuing to offer integrated, high-quality, and comprehensive care.
+We may consider making geographic adjustments to statewide rates if it is determined this is necessary to adjust for variations in operating costs outside of the providers' control.

-As part of the introduction of the new payment methodology, DMAHS would revise the requirements CCBHCs must meet in order to receive monthly reimbursement (e.g. how many units of qualifying core service a beneficiary must receive from the CCBHC each month to qualify), and introduce guardrails to prevent duplication of services (e.g. deductions or exclusions from the monthly rate, if a beneficiary receiving CCBHC services elsewhere).
+As part of the introduction of the new payment methodology, DMAHS would revise the requirements CCBHCs must meet in order to receive monthly reimbursement (e.g. how many units of qualifying core service a beneficiary must receive from the CCBHC each month to qualify), and introduce guardrails to prevent duplication of services (e.g. deductions or exclusions from the monthly rate, if a beneficiary is receiving CCBHC services elsewhere).
 Initially, payment would be made directly through the State payment system; however, similar to other currently carved-out services described above, DMAHS would consider whether to incorporate CCBHCs into the managed care delivery system in later years of the renewal period.